 In recognition of the Fremont children who had contributed the most money for the purchase of Wide Awake, the elephant parade stopped at the door of the Fremont Drug Company and the children of the neighborhood were introduced to Wide Awake.

 In the early 1900s Italian immigrant Giovanni (John) Braida and his family moved from San Francisco to Seattle where they believed that Seattle’s vigorous economy would provide more work opportunities.
 Braida was an artisan specializing in marble, mosaic, terrazzo and tile.

-In 1915 the Braidas purchased a house at 3408 Woodland Park Avenue in the Fremont neighborhood.
+In 1915 the Braidas purchased a house at 3408 Woodland Park Avenue North in the Fremont neighborhood.
 John Braida had the house raised so that the original house became the family’s second-floor living quarters.
 A marble-working workshop was built on the ground level.
 The property included the northern half of the block where the Braida family had a garden and outbuildings including a garage.